List 3/4 of sports events affected by coronavirus pandemic | WTOP

 Women’s Olympic qualifier in Reykjavik, Iceland (Bulgaria, Iceland, Hong Kong, Lithuania) from Dec.
 17-19 postponed.

 Champions Hockey League in Europe due to start on Sept.
 3 postponed to Oct.
-6.
+6 postponed to Nov.
+17-Feb.
+9 canceled.

 US-Based Professional Women’s Hockey Players Association tour of Japan from March 4-7 canceled.